htkg/sod-replace-names/README.md

-# Shadows of Doubt | World Name Replacement: A Comprehensive Guide
+# Shadows of Doubt | World Name Replacement

 This utility changes citizens name according to the text (each new name on newline) or csv file (delimited by ;).
 Supports both .citb and .cit files.